sbartek/emacs-bartek/README.md

 Also, after installing everything run in Emacs: `M-x jedi:install-server`

+You can also install Pylint for Python by, for example, `pip install pylint``

 ## C/C++ Support

 For flymake, you should have installed `cpplint`.
 One way to get it is to so something like:

 ```
 pip install cpplint